 \subsection{Discussion}

-Overall, our qualitative analysis revealed that developers provide a diverse range of context types in cursor rules, spanning project-specific information, coding conventions, high-level guidelines, LLM-specific instructions, and examples.
-The prevalence of project-related context highlights developers' emphasis on conveying the unique aspects of their software projects to LLMs, which is crucial for generating relevant and accurate code snippets.
-The widespread use of conventions and guidelines indicates developers' desire to maintain consistency and quality in code contributions, aligning with established best practices.
-The presence of LLM-specific instructions, although less common, underscores the growing recognition of the need to tailor LLM behavior to better suit the requirements of software development tasks.
+Overall, our qualitative analysis reveals that developers provide a diverse range of context types in cursor rules, spanning project-specific information, coding conventions, high-level guidelines, LLM-specific instructions, and examples.
+The prevalence of project-related context underscores developers' focus on conveying their software's unique aspects to LLMs.
+The widespread use of conventions and guidelines indicates developers' desire to maintain consistency and quality, aligning with established best practices.
+The presence of LLM-specific instructions, although less common, highlights the growing need to tailor LLM behavior to better suit the requirements of software development tasks.

-We also found that the spectrum of context types, except for LLM-specific instructions, largely aligns with established best practices for software documentation and developer communication~\cite{maalej2013patterns,freund2015contextualizing}.
-This suggests that developers are leveraging cursor rules as an extension of traditional documentation, adapting familiar practices to the context of LLM-assisted coding.
+We found that the spectrum of context types, aside from LLM-specific instructions, largely aligns with established software documentation practices~\cite{maalej2013patterns,freund2015contextualizing}.
+This suggests that developers are using cursor rules as an extension of traditional documentation, adapting familiar practices to the context of LLM-assisted coding.

 The relatively low adoption rate of LLM-specific instructions in cursor rules is noteworthy.
 One possible reason is that developers treat cursor rules as general background information for LLMs and may not recognize the importance of providing instructions tailored to the model.
 Another possibility is that developers are unsure whether such instructions are necessary or how to effectively communicate their needs and constraints to LLMs.
 Additionally, some may prefer LLMs to simply answer questions rather than generate code, providing only general context instead.